sabiha-UI/react-todolist-challenge/README.md

 # Todo List React App
 In this repository you will find our Peak Activity "Todo List Challenge".
 This is a application developed in React that hasn't been completed, and we would like you to finish it.
-All the dependencies you will need to finish this application have been already installed.
+All the dependencies you will need to finish this application are already installed.
 The application uses the [create-react-app](https://github.com/facebook/create-react-app) boilerplate.

 ### Requirements
 1. You must use Redux and Redux Thunk (or Redux Saga).